dhrutibhudia97/Super-Tutors/README.md

 Welcome dhrutibhudia97,

-This is the Code Institute student template for Gitpod.
-We have preinstalled all of the tools you need to get started.
-It's perfectly ok to use this template as the basis for your project submissions.

-You can safely delete this README.md file, or change it for your own project.
-Please do read it at least once, though!
-It contains some important information about Gitpod and the extensions we use.
-Some of this information has been updated since the video content was created.
-The last update to this file was: **September 1, 2021**

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: